Freddie Gibbs: 2018–present: Further collaborations and increasing success

 In June 2020, Gibbs signed to Warner Records.
-Throughout late 2020 and early 2021, Gibbs released three singles through the label: "4 Thangs", which features guest appearances from fellow rapper Big Sean and hip hop producer Hit-Boy; "Gang Signs", featuring fellow rapper Schoolboy Q; and "Big Boss Rabbit".
+Throughout late 2020 and early 2021, Gibbs released three singles through the label: "4 Thangs", which features guest appearances from fellow rapper Big Sean and hip-hop producer Hit-Boy; "Gang Signs", featuring fellow rapper Schoolboy Q; and "Big Boss Rabbit".
 Gibbs then released his first album on Warner and fifth overall solo album, Soul Sold Separately, in September 2022.

 In addition to his musical ventures, Gibbs had a cameo role in the first season of the Starz drama series Power Book IV: Force in March 2022.
 He portrayed the role of Cousin Buddy, a cross-eyed drug dealer.

+On October 30, 2024, Gibbs announced the release of his sixth studio album, You Only Die 1nce.
+The album dropped on November 1.

 Artistry

-Critics have recognized Gibbs' technically proficient and stylistically diverse rapping ability.
+Critics have recognized Gibbs's technically proficient and stylistically diverse rapping ability.
 Matthew Ramirez of NPR has described him as "the eternal technician"; Tshepo Mokoena of The Guardian characterized him as "a classic rapper's rapper" and stated that "when it comes to technique and versatility, he can take your breath away".
 He was featured on the soundtracks for Max Payne 3, NBA 2K12, Sleeping Dogs, and Grand Theft Auto V.

 Gibbs has listed Scarface, DMX, Tupac, Jay-Z, Nas, Bone Thugs-N-Harmony, Geto Boys, UGK, Three 6 Mafia, Outkast, Raekwon, Eminem, Twista, Ice Cube, Noreaga, Juvenile, Spice 1, De La Soul, Kool G Rap, Black Thought, Mos Def, Jeezy, and Ol' Dirty Bastard as some of his influences.